tslenter/opencv-pedestrian-detector/README.md

 ## 6. License

-"opencv-pedestrian-detector" is a free application that can be used to make livestream or image cartoon like.
+"opencv-pedestrian-detector" is a free application that can be used to detect pedestrian with an camera or webcam.

 Copyright (C) 2021 Tom Slenter